Reign: The Conqueror: Plot

 With Persia now part of his empire, Alexander recruits Satibarzanes, Darius's former adviser and Satrap, to become a top adviser of his.
 The Macedonian army becomes concerned that Alexander wants to continue heading east rather than return to Macedonia.
 Philotas dismisses their complaints but doesn't tell Alexander.
 Aristotle is also concerned with Alexander's actions and tells Cassandra that she will have to kill him should he continue to push eastward.
 Phillipas, secretly a member of the Pythagorean cult, plots with them to kill Alexander during his wedding to Roxanne through the use of a dancer possessing poison.
 During the battle she poisons Alexander but is killed before finishing him off.
 Satibarzanes frames Parmenion and Philotas for treason.
 Parmenion is killed by the plotters and Philotas is tied up and stoned to death.
 When Alexander arrives during the stoning, Philotas requests he let him die so as to not show weakness to the Persians.
 Phillipas, who treats Alexander, has the opportunity to poison Alexander but instead reveals the truth to him and provides Alexander the means to heal himself, then kills himself with the poison intended for Alexander.

 After executing Satibarzanes and the other Persian traitors, Alexander leads his forces towards India.
 Aristotle provides Cassandra with a parchment that she is instructed to read when they reach India.
 They reach India where they see a large number of horse-like men known as the Brahman priests.
 Cleitus, becoming increasingly suspicious of Alexander, questions his motives.
 At this moment, the Brahman suddenly attack, interrupting them.
 As Alexander and Cleitus fend them off, Cassandra reads the parchment, putting her under a spell from Aristotle to kill Alexander.
 When she lunges towards him, Cleitus steps in the way and takes the fatal wound himself.

 Alexander and the others continue through India, where they encounter a massive army made up of all the soldiers they have killed over the years.
-During the battle, Hephaestian is killed when Alexander fights the ghost of Darius.
-Alexander rides on into a column of light and faces off against King Porus, who takes on Alexander's appearance.
+During the battle, Hephaestion is killed when Alexander fights the ghost of Darius.
+Alexander then rides on into a column of light and faces off against King Porus, who takes on Alexander's appearance.
 Stating that the world tells him to destroy himself, Alexander defeats his doppelganger in combat.
 He then encounters Pythagoras at the end of the world, but Pythagoras has no interest in stopping Alexander from destroying the world.
 He echoes Diogenes' words to Alexander that by destroying the world, Alexander will be creating it anew.
 Alexander seemingly embraces his destiny as destroyer of the world, but the world does not end: instead, the dark skies clear and Alexander emerges from a pillar of light facing west.
 He decrees that destiny now points him that way, and embarks for Macedonia.